In this video and article, you'll learn how to timelapse with a Samsung phone.

 - You can also drag the yellow slider left or right if you want to increase or decrease your exposure.

-- This isn’t only useful for the exposure, it can also help you frame up for an actual hyperlapse with your subject being lined up with the circle.
+- This isn’t only useful for the exposure, but it can also help you frame up for an actual hyperlapse with your subject being lined up with the circle.

-Want to learn more about timelapse planning, shooting, and processing?
+Want to learn even more about timelapse planning, shooting, and processing?
 Check out The Ultimate Timelapse Guide, which has over 75 chapters of in-depth timelapse tutorial content.